Mitendra/powerguild.github.io/docs/_posts/2024-01-15-ReverseProxy-Deep-Dive.markdown

 How about triggering timeouts and dealing with abusive clients?

+### Conclusion
+While connection management is very basic and fundamental, making it work at a very large scale is quite challenging and requires specialized handling.
+Each of the popular proxies has employed multiple techniques to scale it for their use cases, and each has its own pros and cons.
+Make sure you understand it well before choosing one over the other.

 **This post is already too long; the rest of the complexity related to the reverse proxy (HTTP parsing, service discovery/load balancing, HTTP client, and observability) will be discussed in subsequent posts.**